fortunejs/fortune/README.md

 ## Usage

-The only input required is record type definitions.
-These definitions may have `link`s, or relationships between them, for which Fortune.js does inverse updates and maintains referential integrity.
-Here's a model of a basic micro-blogging service:
+To get started, only record type definitions need to be passed in.
+These definitions describe what data types may belong on a record and what relationships they may have, for which Fortune.js does inverse updates and maintains referential integrity.
+Here's an example of a basic micro-blogging service:

 ```js
 const fortune = require('fortune')